selfcustody/krux/docs/getting-started/settings.en.md

 If you increase this value it will make the encryption harder, at the cost of taking longer to encrypt and decrypt your mnemonics

+Values must be multiple of 10,000.
+This was done to save data space on QR codes, also, intermediary values wouldn't significantly affect safety or computation time.

 <div style="clear: both"></div>

 #### Encryption Mode